varunyn/sonarQube_workshop/LabGuide100.md

 ## Introduction

-This is the first of several labs that are part of the **Continous Code Inspection with Sonar Qube.** This workshop will walk you through how to manage application lifecycle and do code review using sonarQube..
+This is the first of several labs that are part of the **Continous Code Inspection with Sonar Qube.** This workshop will walk you through how to manage application lifecycle and do code review using sonarQube.

 ## Objectives